Doctor Who 50 years trailer: Filming and production

-Red Bee Media, which had previously produced trailers for Doctor Who such as the 2008 campfire trailer, conceived the basic outline for the 50 years trailer, to emphasise the fact that "The Day of the Doctor" would be shown in 3D.
-Major elements of the trailer were recorded on 15–16 August 2013, at Black Island Studios in London.
-During filming, actors were hired to pose as the key characters, over whom the features of the original actors would be placed.
-The actors were:
+Red Bee Media, which had previously produced trailers for Doctor Who such as the 2008 campfire trailer, was hired to work on a special trailer for the fiftieth anniversary special, "The Day of the Doctor".
+It was directed by Matt Losasso and produced by Carrie Hart, with sound design provided by String and Tins.
+Red Bee Media conceived the basic outline to emphasise the fact that "The Day of the Doctor" would be shown in 3D.
+Major elements of the trailer were recorded on 15–16 August 2013, at Stage 1 of Black Island Studios in London.
+The original costumes and props were supervised by Andrew Beech.
+During filming, actors were hired to pose as the key characters, over whom the features of the original actors were placed: